Nevenall/Shift-X/System/01 Basics.md

 ## Powers & Threat

 *Shift-X* is about heroes with dangerous and powerful abilities.
+Powers are grouped into narrative sets and each set is given a threat rating that indicates how dangerous it is when compared to villains and other powers.

+Powers often allow a character to perform actions in some circumstance or in a specific way.
+For example, a character can use a laser attack power to fight at range.

+Powers can also include mechanical bonuses such as +1d or +1 effect.

+Powers are

 ## Stress & Trauma